SamLubelskyImpel/setup-test/kawasaki/README.md

 - Verify the final log message shows all configs work
 - Check the generated csv file in tests/output for the newly added config and verify data appears and is properly formatted csv
 - Copy the contents of kawasaki_config.json into https://jsonformatter.curiousconcept.com/# and validate it is valid JSON
+- Create a PR and wait for approval
 - Upload kawasaki_config.json to the kawasaki-us-east-1-test bucket
 - Upload kawasaki_config.json to the kawasaki-us-east-1-prod bucket
+- Merge branch